Puli Six Beauties Part 1: Big Mt. Soucheng, Mt. Guandao, Old Mt. Wujeyue, and Mt. Hengping

 About 20 minutes after the animal poo encounter, we arrived at Mt.
 Guandao.
 There were some old, abandoned houses and this place was filled with garbage.

 After the we resumed our hike, it was a downhill after Mt.
-Guandao, and then we reached the saddle, which was around 1,850 meters (6,070 feet) above the sea level.
+Guandao, and then we reached the saddle with height around 1,850 meters (6,070 feet).
 From the saddle, it was all the way up again to Mt.
 Souguan.

 After Mt.
-Souguan, we went downhill to a saddle again, around 2,250 meters (7,382 feet) above the sea level, and then we went uphill again.
-But this times, things became more complicated, because the trail was surrounded by the bamboo woods.
-Bamboo woods are common to see when hiking in Taiwan.
+Souguan, we went downhill to a saddle again, with the height around 2,250 meters (7,382 feet), and then we went uphill again.
+But this time, things became more complicated, because the trail was covered by the bamboo woods.
+Bamboo woods are common on the trails in Taiwan.
 You will still have to deal with them on high mountains like 100 Peaks.

 If you are not familiar with trails like this, it might be difficult for you to see the trails underneath the bamboo woods.
 Remember to protect your eyes when you have to pass through them.

 It took me almost 90 minutes from Mt.
 Souguan to Big Mt.
 Soucheng 守城大山.
 If we continued this trail, we could reach Mt.
-Yousheng 有勝山, but that would be our second trip (post coming soon) to finish Puli Six Beauties.
+Yousheng 有勝山, but that would be our second trip to finish Puli Six Beauties.

-Ended with 1,500-meter Descending to Call It A Day
+Ended with 1,500m Descending to Call It A Day

 After we got back to Mt.
-Souguan again, we took the other trail.
-From there, it was all the way down, a big downhill descending around 1,500 meters.
+Souguan again, which was also a junction, we took the other trail.
+From there, it was all the way down, and the elevation loss was around 1,500 meters.
 We passed Mt.
-Souguan South Peak 守關山南峰, but we didn’t stay there long because we just wanted to finish this hike.
+Souguan South Peak 守關山南峰, but we didn't stay there long because we just wanted to finish this hike.

-Within 20 minutes, I arrived at the end of the trail and could finally finish my first day hike.
+Within 20 minutes, I arrived at the end of the trail and could finally finish my Day One hike.

-Day 2: An Easy and Happy Hike according to Xiao Tsai
+Day 2: An Easy and Happy Hike according to Xiao Tsai, But Ended with Huge Slopes and Bee Attacks

-When we got back to the temple we stayed, Xiao Tsai told us that the next day’s hike would be an easy and happy one, 輕鬆快樂行.
-If you have known Xiao Tsai for a while, you definitely won’t believe that.
-It doesn’t mean he was lying.
-It was indeed easy and happy if you have his hiking experience and physical conditions.
+When we got back to the temple we stayed, Xiao Tsai told us that the next day's hike would be an easy and happy one, 輕鬆快樂行.
+If you have known Xiao Tsai for a while, you definitely won't buy that.
+It doesn't mean he was lying.
+It was indeed easy and happy if you have his hiking experience and physical fitness.

 As usual, we started early.
 It took us a while to reach the trailhead.
 We got off at a beautiful bamboo woods, the tall and beautiful ones, not those that gave us a hard time when trying to reach the peak on our Day One.
 However, the path was slippery, and our drivers kept warning everyone to be careful.
 I guess I was still sleepy, and I didn’t pay enough attention, so I slipped.
 Luckily, it didn’t do damage to my body, except for my ego.